-Leicester Population 2018
+Leicester Population 2019

 Leicester is not just one of the largest cities in England, it is also one of the oldest.
 The city dates to the first century B.C. and now owes its popularity to several factors.
 Leicester is located on two main rail lines running through the heart of the country and has had some recent fame from winning the 2016 Premier League – the first English winner in quite a few decades.
 The population of Leicester is certainly booming and this very old city looks likely to grow for the foreseeable future.

-The population density of Leicester shows that the city is currently quite popular as there are 4,494 people per kilometer in the city.
+The population density of Leicester shows that the city is currently quite popular as there are 4,494 people per kilometer (12,000 people per square mile) in the city.
 These numbers do not include the outlying suburban areas of Leicester where the overall population is substantially higher at 509,000.

 Currently, Christianity dominates at 32.4% of the overall population.
 The second religion that is popular in Leicester is Islam, with Muslims making up 18.6% of the population.
 Hindus are close to Muslims at 15.2% and growing with each passing year.
 Other religions in Leicester representing smaller proportions of the population are Sikhs at 4.4%, Buddhism at .4% and Jews at .1% of the overall population.
 Other religions make up .6% of the population and, at 22.8%, a significant number of the population claims to have no religious affiliation.

 The statistics show that only 8% of the overall population of Leicester lacks at least a high school diploma.
 Those that have had some high school education or graduated are at 14.3%.
 The largest percentage are individuals that have had some college education in apprenticeships and trade schools at 31.5%.
 Associates degrees make up 12.3% of the population, while bachelor degrees make up 23.9%.
 Those working towards advanced degrees do find themselves in a minority position as only 10% of the population pursues graduate degrees of some form.